New York State unemployment benefits guide

 When you sign up for NY unemployment benefits, you're given a choice.
 Accept your money via a prepaid card the team sends you, or sign up for direct deposit and allow them to put money into an account you designate.

-Sign up with your Current premium account and routing numbers, and you'll get your money up to two days faster with direct deposit than traditional banks.
+Sign up with your Current premium account and routing numbers, and you'll get your money up to two days faster with direct deposit.

 New York uses an electronic system to transfer money from their account to yours.
 Most banks accept the money, and they then hang onto it for a few days to process it.
 We don't.
 As soon as your money arrives, it's yours.